delphix-integrations/terraform-provider-delphix/docs/index.md

 # <provider> Delphix Provider

-The Terraform Provider for Delphix enables customers to natively manage data-as-code along with their infrastructure.
+The Terraform Provider for Delphix enables you to natively manage data-as-code along with your infrastructure.

-With Terraform and Delphix, customers can now automatically provision, manage, and teardown any number of ephemeral data environments to drive enterprise DevOps workflows, such as test data management.
+With Terraform and Delphix, you can now automatically provision, manage, and teardown any number of ephemeral data environments to drive enterprise DevOps workflows, such as test data management.

 This provider communicates directly with Data Control Tower (DCT) to generated virtual database and other objects.
 Therefore, DCT must be registered with one or more Delphix Continuous Data Engines.

 To learn more about Delphix and DCT APIs, refer to [Delphix Documentation](https://documentation.delphix.com/docs/) and [DCT Documentation](https://dct.delphix.com/docs/latest/) respectively.
 Please [Contact us](ask-integrations@delphix.com) (ask-integrations@delphix.com) with any questions.

-Customers who are entitled to Data Control Tower may also send support issues through the [Delphix Support Portal](https://support.delphix.com/).
+If you are entitled to Data Control Tower then you may also send support issues through the [Delphix Support Portal](https://support.delphix.com/).

 ## System Requirements